TrustPy/TrustPy/README.md

 ![Alt text](./assets/conditional_trust_densities.png)

 I shared the codes for the plots [Python scripts for plots](./assets/plots.py) for users to modify as needed.

+## Unit Testing
+All unit tests were run using `pytest` with full coverage prior to release to ensure reliability and correctness.

 ## Licence
 This project is licensed under the MIT License.
 See the  file for details.